CodePushGo/website/src/content/blog/en/phased-rollouts-for-capacitor-live-updates.md

 ### Platform Comparison

-CodePushGo stands out as a solution for live updates in [Capacitor apps](https://capgo.app/blog/capacitor-comprehensive-guide/).
+CodePushGo stands out as a solution for live updates in [React Native apps](https://capgo.app/blog/capacitor-comprehensive-guide/).
 It supports up to **1,000,000 live updates monthly** and can increase release speed by **81%** [\[1\]](https://capgo.app/).
 This makes it a strong alternative, especially since [AppCenter](https://visualstudio.microsoft.com/app-center/) no longer supports hybrid apps and AppFlow is often too expensive.
 One developer shared their experience:

 > "We are currently giving a try to @CodePushGo since Appcenter stopped live updates support on hybrid apps and @AppFlow is way too expensive." [\[1\]](https://capgo.app/)